-This page provides a summary for cycling and climbing by bike the top climbs in Virginia.
-Biking up some of the best climbs in Virginia, incluing the Top 10:
+This page provides a summary for cycling and climbing by bike the top climbs in Virginia, including:

 I don’t think Virginia gets a fair shake for cycling.
 There are some great bike climbs in Virginia, as well as two of the most scenic National Byways in the US: the Blue Ridge Parkway (Virginia/North Carolina, 469 miles) and Skyline Drive through Shenandoah National Park (105 miles).
 Below are the top five bike climbs in Virginia.